slurmulon/empty-schema/README.md

 > :crystal_ball: Generate empty placeholder data from JSON Schemas

-Generating random data is useful for testing (try out [hazy](https://www.npmjs.com/package/hazy) if you have this need), but developers often require empty placeholder data to work with, particularly when developing web forms.
+Generating random data is useful for testing (try out [JSON Schema Faker](https://www.npmjs.com/package/json-schema-faker) or [hazy](https://www.npmjs.com/package/hazy) if you have this need), but developers often require empty placeholder data to work with, particularly when developing web forms.

 The empty data that `empty-schema` generates conforms to the following:
   - Data is generated deterministically.
 If the schema is the same, the data will be the same.